 You are done!
 Enjoy your new HA installation.

-If a new 5.x dev version of HA OS becomes available you may find that the Supervisor menu in the HA frontend only offers you an “update” to version 4.x.
+If a new 5.x DEV version of HA OS becomes available you may find that the Supervisor menu in the HA frontend does not offer you the update, even if you have switched to the beta channel.
+This is due to the fact that only stable and beta versions are offered here, not dev versions.
 But you can update your OS at any time using the command line interface (CLI) of HA.
-To do that you need SSH shell access to HA.
-There are multiple add-ons to expose SSH (my recommendation: Frenck’s great “SSH & Web Terminal”).
+To do so you need SSH shell access to HA.
+There are multiple add-ons that expose SSH (my recommendation: Frenck’s great “SSH & Web Terminal”).

 In the shell you can use the following command to update your OS to a defined version: